Computational-Platform-IbM/IbM/README.md

 ## Warning List

 During the execution of the `IbM()` , *Warning messages* may be displaied to *Command Window*.
-These are merely informative about the simulation process (e.g., discretization time is changed to avoid negative concentration or because slow convergece).
+These are merely informative about the simulation progress (e.g., discretization time is changed because convergence is slow).
 <br>Here, all the possible *Warning messages* are listed:
 - *Lorem ipsum 1* - Lorem ipsum
 - *Lorem ipsum 2* - Lorem ipsum